rwxrob/zet/20210813061206/README.md

   It never happens all at once.
 It's slow.
 It's methodical.
 It's exhausting.
 We don't all have the stomach for it.

+* **1-5-14:09** I can run circles around an ICS given the proper white-papers and time.